dannyisaphantom/dannyisabott-reddit/README.md

             user_agent = "dannyphantom v0.1")
 ```
 and it works! fuck yes!
-issues regarding spacing and tab became apparent which i didnt expect but when executed on cmd it works
+issues regarding spacing and tab became apparent which i didnt expect but when executed on cmd it works\
+this was within Sublime Text; testing in Atom had only spacial errors which were easily fixed as well.